 Unhappy employees = unhappy customers

-Unhappy employees miss work, they nap at work, and they take longer breaks, which means fewer people to help customers, causing long wait times for service.
+Unhappy employees miss work, nap at work, and take longer breaks, which means fewer people available to help customers, causing long wait times for service.

-Unhappy employees work sloppy — they’re slow, they make mistakes, they don’t take initiative, they don’t go the extra mile to help a customer.
+Unhappy employees produce sloppy work — they’re slow, they make mistakes, they don’t take initiative, and they don’t go the extra mile to help a customer.
 Unhappy employees don’t empathize with customers, treating them as an annoyance versus a valuable asset.

 2. Improperly maintained physical plant